Best Low-Cost AI Robo-Advisor Alternatives in 2026

 The reason a percentage fee deserves the most attention is that it compounds.
 At 0.25%, a 100,000 dollar balance costs about 250 dollars a year; the same rate on 500,000 dollars is roughly 1,250 dollars a year, even though the work behind it is essentially the same.
 And every dollar taken as a fee is a dollar that stops compounding for you.
 A flat subscription stays put as you grow; a free tier takes nothing off the top.
 That is the whole case for looking past the default robo.

 The first place cost-conscious investors look is robos that charge no management fee at all.
-Two well-known ones, from large, established firms, manage a diversified portfolio for you without an advisory percentage, though each has a trade-off worth understanding.
+Three well-known ones, from large, established firms, manage a diversified portfolio for you without an advisory percentage, though each has a trade-off worth understanding, and Fidelity Go’s trade-off (free only below a balance threshold) is the clearest illustration on this whole page of why the cheapest route depends on your balance size.

 SoFi